calapout/LudumDare46/README.md

 # LudumDare46
-Theme od the jam: Keep it alive
+Theme of the jam: Keep it alive

+Description: In this game you'll play the sun and the moon.
+Your goal as the sun is to keep the contries warm.
+And as the moon, you have to protect the earth from the asteroid coming from space.
+Your goal is to survive (TBD) minutes.